Both Slack and WhatsApp are popular communication apps. Both have many similar options, but certain features make them different.

 So, how do both work, and which one should you use?
 This article covers Slack vs. WhatsApp.

 What are both?

-Slack is a business communication tool for centralizing teamwork, while WhatsApp is the converged messaging and voice-over IP service platform.
+Slack is a business communication tool for centralizing teamwork, while WhatsApp is a personal messaging app for one-on-one and group conversations.

 How do both work?

 Slack is an all-in-one communication tool offering channels and private messaging.
 Channels are task-specific or general, where people can chat about a specific task.
 You can also send messages to users in your organization.

 On the top, you will find a section called Threads.
 Here you find all the conversations related to you.
 For example, if someone mentions you, you will see all the info here.
 Let’s see some of Slack’s features:

 - Reminders (self and to other people)

 - Profile status

 WhatsApp, on the other hand, is a simple messaging app.
 It offers to send direct messages to contacts, while groups can be created to communicate.
 Some of the tools that WhatsApp offers: